 Reviews will normally be conducted according to the timelines established in this section of the handbook (7.1.1).
-Reviews may be conducted prior to the timing of the normal schedule in the event that the Faculty Status Committee (FSC) and the Vice President for Academic Affairs (VPAA) or Director of the Graduate School & Adult Learning (DGSAL) agree that there is sufficient concern about the faculty member's performance to merit such review.
-Review of a Department Chair (DC) may be conducted prior to the timing of the normal schedule in the event that the VPAA decides there is sufficient concern about the DC's performance to merit such a review.
+Reviews may be conducted prior to the timing of the normal schedule in the event that the Faculty Status Committee (FSC) and the Vice President for Academic Affairs (VPAA) or Dean of the Graduate School & Adult Learning (DGSAL) agree that there is sufficient concern about the faculty member's performance to merit such review.

-7.1.1.1 Review Timetable for Part-Time Faculty
+7.1.1.1 Review Timetable and Process for Part-Time Faculty

 - A. Class A faculty with a continuing series of 1-year appointments shall be evaluated on the same time table using the same process and criteria for teaching as full time faculty at the equivalent rank (FHB 7.1.3).
 Class A faculty members with institutional service responsibilities will also be evaluated using the same criteria for service as full time faculty at the equivalent rank. - B. Other part-time faculty and those staff members who have teaching responsibilities shall also have their teaching evaluated on a 2-, 4-, and 6-year basis and every 6 years thereafter.
-For the 6-year and subsequent reviews (or in the event that concerns were noted in an earlier review), the FSC shall also review the course evaluations and may choose to conduct a more detailed review. - 1.
-For reviews of part-time faculty teaching in traditional undergraduate programs, the chairperson of the relevant department (or a faculty colleague designated by the chair) will conduct an evaluation and send a summary report to the VPAA and the FSC.
+For the 6-year and subsequent reviews (or in the event that concerns were noted in an earlier review), the FSC shall also review the course evaluations and may choose to conduct a more detailed review. - For reviews of part-time faculty teaching in traditional undergraduate programs, the chairperson of the relevant department (or a faculty colleague designated by the chair) will conduct an evaluation and send a summary report to the VPAA and the FSC.
 Such evaluations shall consist of one or more classroom visits, a review of the syllabi, assignments, and course evaluations, and an interview with the instructor. - 2.
-For reviews of part-time faculty teaching in graduate and adult student programs, the program director or department chair and the Graduate & Adult Learning Quality Assurance Team will conduct a peer review of archived courses in the learning management system.
-The Quality Assurance Team will submit their review to the program director or department chair.
-The program director or department chair will send a summary report to the DGSAL and the FSC.
+For reviews of part-time faculty teaching in graduate and adult learning programs, the program director and the Graduate & Adult Learning Quality Assurance Committee will conduct a peer review of archived courses in the learning management system, according to the regular review schedule.
+The Quality Assurance Committee will submit their review to the program director.
+The program director will send a summary report to the DGSAL and the FSC.
+If no program director exists for the respective academic program, the department chair will carry out the review responsibilities described for the program director.

-7.1.1.2 Review Timetable for Full-Time Faculty and Department Chairs
+7.1.1.2 Review Timetable for Full-Time Faculty

 Normally, full-time faculty shall be carefully evaluated by means of 2-year, 4-year, and 6-year reviews.
 For those hired with prior service credit, the review schedule may vary.
 After the 6-year or tenure review, subsequent reviews shall normally occur every 6 years.
-The composite results of each evaluation shall be made known to the faculty member by the VPAA or DGSAL (See 7.1.2.1).
-Typically, department chair positions shall be carefully evaluated at 3-year intervals.
-This shall be a 360-degree review coordinated by the VPAA with input by the faculty in the department chaired.
+The composite results of each evaluation shall be made known to the faculty member by the VPAA (see FHB 7.1.2.1).